 With the London Plan requiring that new tall building policies are informed by local context, an understanding of prevailing building heights is an important consideration.
 With the height threshold for tall buildings varying in different locations, a useful rule of thumb to help inform local tall building definitions is the factoring up of prevailing buildings heights.
 An approximate doubling of prevailing building heights is considered to be a useful guide in this regard.
 That is, in a location strongly characterised by buildings of three storeys, new buildings of six storeys might locally be considered to be tall, whereas five-storey buildings might not be.
 In more central locations which might be characterised by higher average prevailing heights, perhaps of five storeys, new development of ten or more storeys might be considered to represent tall buildings whereas buildings of eight or even nine storeys might not.
-This rule of thumb has been used informally, not as a determining factor and not applied rigidly, but as a useful guideline to reflect upon height threshold above which buildings would be considered tall.
-This approach has been used areas across the borough.
+This rule of thumb has been used informally, not as a determining factor and not applied rigidly, but as a useful rule of thumb which has been reflected upon as height thresholds above which buildings would be considered tall have been proposed for all areas across the borough.